Back

 Shopping List

-Here are my Amazon links for this lens and other options for real estate that I normally use.
+Here are my Amazon links for this lens and other options for Real Estate that I normally use.
 Other alternatives may be available, but I only recommend gear that I have tried and tested myself.

-• Fujinon XF 8mm F3.5 R WR (available end of June)
+• Fujinon XF 8mm F3.5 R WR – Amazon

 • Fujinon XF 8-16mm F2.8 R LM WR – Amazon